ctesta01/ctesta01.github.io/index.md

 # Welcome to my blog.

-This is my blog, hosted through GitHub pages using Ruby's Jekyll static-site generator.
+This is my blog, hosted through GitHub pages using Ruby's static-site generator Jekyll.
 I do photography, ballroom dance, mathematics, data science, programming, craft cocktail making, and bicycling.
 I want to use mathematics and data science to work in socially responsible scientific research and industries such as